odan/slim4-skeleton/docs/routing.md

 ## Routes

-All the routes are defined in [config/routes.php](https://github.com/odan/slim4-skeleton/blob/master/config/routes.php).
+All routes are defined in [config/routes.php](https://github.com/odan/slim4-skeleton/blob/master/config/routes.php).

 Each route will be defined by a method that corresponds to the HTTP verb.